-Welcome to Microsemi's Libero® SoC v11.7
+Welcome to Microsemi's Libero® SoC v11.7 SP2

-Libero SoC is the most comprehensive and powerful FPGA design and development software available, providing start-to-finish design flow guidance and support for novice and experienced users alike.
-Libero SoC combines Microsemi's tools with such EDA powerhouses as Synplify Pro® and ModelSim®.
+Libero® System-on-Chip (SoC) is comprehensive and powerful FPGA design and development software available from Microsemi, providing start-to-finish design flow guidance and support for novice and experienced users alike.
+Libero SoC combines Microsemi SoC Products Group tools with such EDA powerhouses as Synplify Pro® and ModelSim®.

-What's New in Libero SoC v11.7
+What's New in Libero SoC v11.7 SP2